jmcamachor1/WIDISBOT/README.md

 - Data extraction

 Connect with Twitter API to extract relevant tweets.
-In order to use this functionality you need the Bearer Token associated to a working Twiter API app.
+In order to use this functionality you need the Bearer Token associated with a working Twiter API app.

 This extraction is subject to the limitations of Twitter API.
 So only data from the last 7 days can be retrieved.
-With the expception of academic access which allows the retrieval of all twitter data via the 2.0 API.
+With the exception of academic access which allows the retrieval of all Twitter data via the 2.0 API.

 - Monitoring

-Given a list of tweets.
-Analize probability of being produced by a bot and the distribution of bot vs human authors.
+Given a list of tweets, analyze the probability of being produced by a bot and the distribution of bot vs. human authors.

 - Forensics